 Typically paired with a musty smell, high humidity is known to intensify odors.
 A musty smell in the basement can indicate a variety of problems including the growth of mold and/or mildew, or even possible rot.

-A measured humidity level greater than 55% – The surest way to know if you are having humidity issues in your basement is to purchase a hygrometer and measure your basement’s humidity level yourself.
+The surest way to know if you are having humidity issues in your basement is to purchase a hygrometer and measure your basement’s humidity level yourself.
 Not to worry, an inexpensive ($10) hygrometer will do the job.
 If the meter reads greater than 55% humidity, you know your basement is more humid than it should be.

 Dust Mites